needle-mirror/com.unity.localization/Documentation~/Scripting.md

     public float TimeNow => Time.time;

     /// <summary>
     /// Register a ChangeHandler.
-This will be called whenever we need to update our string.
+This is called whenever we need to update our string.
     /// </summary>
     void OnEnable()
     {
         myString.Arguments.Add(this); // Add our new argument
-        myString.RegisterChangeHandler(UpdateString);
+        myString.StringChanged += UpdateString;
     }

     private void OnDisable()
     {
-        myString.ClearChangeHandler();
+        myString.StringChanged -= UpdateString;
     }

     void UpdateString(string s)